 Thus, to say that English degrees do not hold any value in the employment market is taking a plain, shortsighted view.
-As discussed in the sections above, an English degree brings to the table a wide range of career paths in various industry sectors.
+As discussed in the sections above, an English degree brings to the table a wide range of career paths in various industry sectors, including careers in linguistics.
 With their excellent written, verbal, communication skills, English majors end up nearly everywhere—from tech companies that need PR specialists, publishing houses with a great demand for writers and editors, and to academic and research fields in the extensive English discipline.

 On a related note, you can also check out this guide to the top 110 best colleges in America to explore your options.